What HBCUs Have the Highest Acceptance Rates?

 - healthcare

-Alabama State University accepts 97% of applicants.
-It currently enrolls nearly 4,000 students, and 93% of its student body is Black or African American.
+Alabama State University accepts 98% of applicants.
+It currently enrolls nearly 4,000 students, with 93% of its student body identifying as Black or African American.

-Texas Southern University is a public, historically black university in Houston, Texas.
+Texas Southern University is a public, historically Black university in Houston.
 It offers bachelor's, master's, and doctoral programs on campus and online.

 Students can earn degrees in fields such as: